Gujarati people: Diaspora

 Gujaratis have a long tradition of seafaring and a history of overseas migration to foreign lands, to Yemen Oman Bahrain, Kuwait, Zanzibar and other countries in the Persian Gulf since a mercantile culture resulted naturally from the state's proximity to the Arabian Sea.
-The countries with the largest Gujarati populations are Pakistan, United Kingdom, United States, Canada and many countries in Southern and East Africa.
+The countries with the largest Gujarati diaspora populations are Pakistan, United Kingdom, United States, Canada and many countries in Southern and East Africa.
 Globally, Gujaratis are estimated to constitute around 33% of the Indian diaspora worldwide and can be found in 129 of 190 countries listed as sovereign nations by the United Nations.
 Non Resident Gujaratis (NRGs) maintain active links with the homeland in the form of business, remittance, philanthropy, and through their political contribution to state governed domestic affairs.

 Gujarati parents in the diaspora are not comfortable with the possibility of their language not surviving them.
-In a study, 80% of Malayali parents felt that "children would be better off with English", compared to 36% of Kannada parents and only 19% of Gujarati parents.
+In a study, 80% of Malayali parents felt that "children would be better off with English," compared to 36% of Kannada parents and only 19% of Gujarati parents.